-Before performing programming/erasing operation to a code flash or a data flash, an internal high speed oscillator1 (IHOSC1) must be oscillated.
-And, please operate flash memory after confirmin oscillation and [CGOSCCR] <IHOSC1F>=1.
-Also, And do not stop oscillation of internal oscillator1 (IHOSC1) while erasing/programming.
+Before performing programming/erasing operation to a code Flash or a data Flash, an internal high-speed oscillator 1 (IHOSC1) must be oscillated.
+And, please operate Flash memory after confirming oscillation and [CGOSCCR] <IHOSC1F> = 1.
+Also, And do not stop oscillation of internal high-speed oscillator 1 (IHOSC1) while erasing/programming.
 Please refer to the reference manual "Clock Control and Operation Mode" for detail.